icaros-usc/pyribs/CONTRIBUTING.md

    `ribs[all]` and any other packages.
    - Installation cells tend to produce a lot of output.
 Make sure to clear this output in Jupyter lab so that it does not clutter the documentation.
+1. Before the main loop of the QD algorithm, include a line like `total_itrs = 500` (or any other integer).
+This line will be replaced during testing (see `tests/tutorials.sh`) in order to test that the notebook runs end-to-end.
 1. Make sure that the only level 1 heading (e.g. `# Awesome Tutorial`) is the title at the top of the notebook.
 Subsequent titles should be level 2 (e.g.
    `## Level 2 Heading`) or higher.